Hayden-Stegman/ComputerArc_TikTakToe/README.md

-# Technical Report for Tic Tak Toe in MASM x32
+# Technical Report for Tic Tac Toe in MASM x32
 By Hayden Stegman & Zachary Jones

 ## About